matheus-xavier/liferay-learn/docs/dxp/7.2.x/en/platform/app-builder/app-builder.md

 - [Deployment](#deployment)

 These concepts are explained below.
-To skip straight to building an application, see the next article on [Creating Application with App Builder](./02-custom-objects.md), and dig into the details in the rest of this section.
+To skip straight to building an application, see the next article on [Creating Applications with App Builder](./creating-applications-with-app-builder.md).

 ## Custom Objects

 Custom objects are the foundation of your App Builder applications.
 The custom object is like the model in a [Service Builder application](placeholder).
 The custom object defines what data fields can be contained in the application.
 For example, a Guestbook object would contain a _Name_ field and a _Message_ field, at least.
 To create applications based on a custom object, you have three tasks: create at least one form view, create at least one table view, and deploy the application.

 The data for a custom object is defined at the same time as creating its form views.

+> In future versions of the App Builder, out-of-the-box objects with default fieldsets will be bundled with Liferay DXP to jump-start your app development.

 ## Form Views